wp-sms/wp-sms/readme.txt

 * If you installed the Pro Pack (wp-sms-pro) as well, please make sure that's updated to v3.3.*

 == Changelog ==
+= v5.7 - **.03.2022 =
+* Feature: New Design for Send SMS page!
+* Feature: New filters `wp_sms_user_mobile_field` and `wp_sms_user_mobile_number` has been added.
+* Feature: The Post SMS Notification also supports groups and custom numbers as well
+* Improvement: The functionality of getting user's mobiles
+* Improvement: Update strings and fixed some typos
+* Improvement: Admin Styles updated and fixes a couple of issues in RTL languages and responsive mode as well.
+* Improvement: Compatibility the "Post SMS Notification" with WP-REST, WP-CLI, and other plugins
+* Bugfix: Gateways UwaziiMobile and MSG91 updated.
+* Bugfix: Fix unsubscribing the numbers with mobile country code through URL
+* Bugfix: Compatibility a bunch of gateways with old PHP versions

 = v5.6.9 - 16.02.2022 =
 * Improvement: The SureSms gateway now supports the Sender ID and Flash
 * Improvement: Compatible the Post SMS Notification with WP-REST API